 CICS demo web site: openbitedemo.wesdemo.com

 Test Cases/Outline: All testing will be performed on a single Location, single lead PID with multiple patients.
+One exception: at the end of the test, create participants at a location with two Leads and one Assist – test the CICS account access.

 Choose a Location with at least 4 network members.